Dear reader of ADxS.org, please excuse the disruption.

 Plasma levels of IFN-α correlate highly with depression characteristics according to the MADRS and fatigue values according to the MFI.127

-IDO converts tryptophan to kynurenine, which is converted (by kynurenine aminotransferase) to kynurenic acid and quinolinic acid.128 As a result of the increased breakdown of tryptophan to kynurenine by means of IDO (promoted by IFN-alpha and IFN-gamma) and simultaneous promotion of the conversion of kynurenine to kynurenic acid by means of kynurenine aminotransferase, which is also promoted by IFN-gamma,112 there is further hyperactivation of the glutamate system,129 which may be responsible for the repeatedly observed downregulation of glutamate receptors in depression.112
+IDO converts tryptophan to kynurenine, which is converted (by kynurenine aminotransferase) to kynurenic acid and quinolinic acid.128 Consequences of the increased degradation of tryptophan to kynurenine by IDO (promoted by IFN-alpha and IFN-gamma) and simultaneous promotion of the conversion of kynurenine to kynurenic acid by kynurenine aminotransferase, which is also promoted by IFN-gamma,112 are further hyperactivation of the glutamate system,129 which may be responsible for the repeatedly observed downregulation of glutamate receptors in depression.112

 Tryptophan is a precursor of kynurenic acid (a (glutamate) NMDA receptor antagonist), which is a precursor of quinolinic acid (a (glutamate) NMDA receptor agonist and neurotoxin130, which are in balance with each other in a healthy state